 |

 Suits were usually made of wool or silk, depending on the occasion and what the customer could afford.
 I only know one specimen made of linen in the museum in Ludwigsburg, and that's a strange one.
 As long as no other examples crop up, we should treat linen as a curiosity.

 Silk fabrics were often made especially for suit use and, from about 1720 on, even woven in such a way that the pattern conformed to the cut of a coat or waistcoat.
 Due to the purpose, the were relatively stiff if compared to modern silk fabrics*.
-Apart from damasks, brocades, taffeta and satin, silk velvet and silk corduroy were also used.

-Of the silks available today, only the stiffer kinds (taffeta, some damasks and brocades, and satin) are suitable, and even those require a stiff interfacing.
+Faille and duchesse satin are suitable, maybe heavy taffeta and, if you have the means, brocades and lampas from one of the few remaining manufactories in Lyon and Venice.
+The lighter silks require a stiff interfacing.
 It may seem sensible use modern iron-on interfacing, but unfortunately that is too conspicuous even from the outside, even to the untrained eye.
 So hands off iron-on interfacing!
 Use stiff linen or even horsehair interfacing instead.
 See also 18th century fabrics.

 Class distinction mainly showed in the quality of the fabric, colours and trim (or absence thereof), which could consist e.g. of gold and silver borders or gold, silver and silk embroidery.
-By the way, embroidery also followed the lies of the cut: It was applied to the un-cut fabric along the future cut lines, sold that way and then taken to the tailor.
-Therefore, modern embroudered fabrics aren't suitable, not just because the embroidery is conspicuously machine-made, but also because it has no regard for the lines of the cut.
-If you can't afford hand-made embroidery, it's better to forgo it altogether.
-Suitable gold or silver borders, likewise, are hard to find and excessively expensive.
+By the way, embroidery also followed the lines of the cut: It was applied to the un-cut fabric along the future cut lines, sold that way and then taken to the tailor (see pic to the right - see how the embroidery follows the neck, front and hem line?).
+Therefore, modern embroidered fabrics aren't suitable, not just because the embroidery is conspicuously machine-made, but also because it does not follow the lines of the cut.
+If you can't afford hand-made bespoke embroidery, it's better to forgo it altogether.
+Suitable gold or silver borders are cheaper, but still hard to find and quite expensive.
+I've once tried to estimate the amount of trim needed for a suit and ended up somewhere in the vicinity of 12-15 metres.
+The one source I know for such borders asks 7€/m for something about as wide as on the blue suit above.
 Not quite as costly, but quite precious are fabric-covered buttons with gold/silver embroidery and embroidered buttonholes.
 There's an extra page on covering buttons.

 In most cases, all three parts of the suit were made of the same fabric.
 In many other cases, coat and breeches were made of the same fabric, while the waistcoat could be made be made of a different, usually contrasing, fabric.
 Other combinations are rare and probably due to the fact that the breeches were the first to wear through while the rest of the suit was still good.
 The rich would, of course, discard the whole suit in such a case.

 A commoner would usually wear an undecorated woolen suit in muted colours with a waistcoat of the same fabric.
 The only decoration were pewter buttons polished to a silver-like shine or invalidated silver coins with a loop soldered to the backside.
+Physical workers would, in an everyday setting, wear a sleeved waistcoat rather than the full suit.

 The lining of coats was made of silk for the wealthy, linen-cotton mix for the less wealthy, or linen for anyone from poor to rich.
 It makes sense to line silk suits with silk and woolen ones with cotton or linen.
 Because silk was expensive, the back of the coat, which wasn't visible while the garment was worn, was often lined with a cheaper fabric in back, from shoulders to waist.
 My books don't tell which kind of silk was used.
-Taffeta wouldn't be wrong, and I think I remember mentions of coarse, low-grade silks such as Honan and Shandong.
+Taffeta wouldn't be wrong, and I think I remember mentions of coarse, slubby, low-grade silks such as Honan and Shandong.
 In any case, it helps if the lining has some stand.
-Linen is always a good choice, both to lend stiffness and because of its cooling qualities.
+Linen is a good choice, both to lend stiffness and because of its cooling qualities.
 Its major drawback is the weight.
 My model coat, made of wool with partial linen interfacing and linen lining, weighs 2.3 kg.
 The guinea pig assures me that it's not too heavy.

 So, how much fabric do we need?